feincms/feincms3/docs/guides/rendering.rst

         def handle_fullwidth(self, items, context):
             yield "</div>"  # Close the surrounding container while True:
+                # The first item in the items deque has caused this
+                # handler to be started so it can always safely be
+                # consumed ...
                 yield self.renderer.render_plugin_in_context(
                     items.popleft(), context
                 )
+                # ... the test whether this handler should continue
+                # should come after processing the leftmost item to
+                # avoid infinite looping.
+                #
+                # items may be empty now or the next item might not
+                # be a "full_width" plugin:
                 if not items or not matches(items[0], subregions={"full_width"}): break
             yield '<div class="container">'  # Reopen a new container